korikori/ideapad-perf/README.md

 # ideapad-perf
-Battery manager to handle system performance modes and charge modes through acpi_calls (for some models of Lenovo IdeaPad).
+Battery manager to handle battery charge modes through acpi_calls (for some models of Lenovo IdeaPad).
 There is also a handy applet for your system tray.

+⚠️ **This is an experimental branch that only manages the Rapid Charge/Battery Conservation modes, and should thus be more compatible than the original script.**

 ![screenshot](https://github.com/korikori/ideapad-perf/blob/main/screenshot2.png)